-A new Trojan for Mac called Flashback.G
+A new Trojan called MAC appears Flashback.G

-"Most users do not understand what this means, and click on 'Continue' to allow the installation to continue," the company said.
-Mac users running earlier versions of OS X, Snow Leopard and are at higher risk, since Java is included as part of the installation package.
-"It is therefore essential that anyone using MacOS X 10.6 Java update immediately," he said from Intego.
+"Most users do not understand what this means, and click 'Continue' to allow the installation to continue," said the company.
+Mac users running older versions of OS X, including Snow Leopard, are at greater risk because Java is included as part of the installation package.
+"It is therefore essential that anyone using Mac OS X 10.6 update Java immediately", said from Intego.